Chinese hackers targeted US firms, government after trade mission: Researchers

 "This is baseless.
 I've never heard of this, so I have no way to give a response," said the official, who declined to give his name.

-Tsinghua University, known as "China's MIT," is closely connected to Tsinghua Holdings, a state-backed company focussed on the development of various technologies, including artificial intelligence and robotics.
+Tsinghua University, known as "China's MIT," is closely connected to Tsinghua Holdings, a state-backed company focused on the development of various technologies, including artificial intelligence and robotics.

 Recorded Future gave a copy of its report to US law enforcement agencies.
 The FBI declined to comment.